Continuation of Coverage for Benefited Employees (COBRA)

 Upon retirement, your health plans will continue through the end of the month of your last day of active employment.
-Your last day of active employment is the day before the date entered into SAP Self-Services as your separation date.
-For example, if your separation date is August 1st, then your last day of being an active employee will be July 31st.
-In this scenario July 31st, will also be your last day of active coverage.
+Your last day of active employment is the day before the date entered into SAP as your separation date.
+For example, if your separation date is Aug.
+1, then your last day of being an active employee will be July 31.
+In this scenario, July 31 will also be your last day of active coverage.

-The City of San Diego generally has 30 days to notify WageWorks about a qualifying event entitling you to COBRA coverage.
-Once they are notified, WageWorks has 14 days to send you an Election Notice.
-Upon receipt, complete the Election Notice, select the type of coverage you desire, sign it and mail before the election deadline.
+The City of San Diego generally has 30 days to notify Health Equity/WageWorks about a qualifying event entitling you to COBRA coverage.
+Once they are notified, Health Equity/WageWorks has 14 days to send you an Election Notice.
+Due to the timing of when your separation is entered in the City’s payroll system and when information is sent to Health Equity/WageWorks, the City’s COBRA administrator, it may take between three to four weeks for you to receive your COBRA election packet.
+Upon receipt, complete the Election Notice, select the type of coverage you desire, sign it and mail it before the election deadline.
 The postmark must be on or before the election deadline.
 The election deadline date is marked on your election notice.

 You can choose to send your initial payment with your election notice or wait to send your initial payment within 45 days of the date you return your election notice.
 Regardless of when you send your initial payment, this payment must be retroactive, bringing your account current from the day your COBRA coverage began to the date you are sending your payment.
 Payment must be received before your coverage will be effective.

 You will receive monthly invoices.
 However, it is your (the participant’s) responsibility to make payments regardless of whether or not you have received an invoice or payment coupons.
-Billing and payment information can be obtained by contacting WageWorks.
+Billing and payment information can be obtained by contacting Health Equity/WageWorks.

-You must submit your request in writing to WageWorks, stating you wish to cancel coverage starting on a particular date.
+You must submit your request in writing to Health Equity/WageWorks, stating you wish to cancel coverage starting on a particular date.
 In your letter, please include your Social Security number and/or participant identification number.
-Alternatively you can send a message on-line at mybenefits.wageworks.com.
+Alternatively, you can send a message online at mybenefits.wageworks.com.